srvds/Portfolio/README.md

 * Most of it can also be found in the respective Jupyter notebooks even if the README files are not yet updated

 Click on the projects to see the documentation and code.
-(Project Repository README are being build,meanwhile check the ipython notebooks, they are sufficiently documented)
+(Project Repository README are being built,meanwhile check the ipython notebooks, they are sufficiently documented)

 ## Projects: